patrik-burzynski/patrik-burzynski/README.md

+- 👋 Hi
-- 👋 Hi, I’m @patrik-burzynski
+- 👨 I’m Patrik Burzynski
+- 🏢 I work at the OMiLAB NPO (https://www.omilab.org)
+- 🐝 I have implemented a lot of Bee-Up (https://bee-up.omilab.org)

 <!---
 patrik-burzynski/patrik-burzynski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.